carissalow/balance-personalized-report/README.md

 Steps of the analysis include:

-1. Pulling raw data from the BALANCE MySQL database
+1. Pulling the participant's Phase 1 daily survey and Fitbit data from the study's MySQL database
-2. Wrangling and summarizing data for tables and plots
+2. Wrangling and summarizing those data for tables and plots
+3. Populating the Quarto report template with those visualizations
-3. Rendering a personalized data visualization report
+4. Rendering the personalized report as an HTML file

 Rendered participant-specific reports can be found in `output/balance_report_[PID].html`.